 At breakfast, dine like Belle, Gaston, or LeFou with Belle’s Préféré, the Feast á la Gaston, or the plant-based Le Fou Festin.
 For lunch, the French dip sandwich and the coq au vin-style braised chicken are both fantastic.

 You can even try Lumiere’s famous “gray stuff” (a.k.a. cookies and cream panna cotta) as part of the white chocolate “chip” cup for dessert.
-If you are looking for some of the best food in Magic Kingdom, you have to try the gray stuff!
+If you are looking for some of the best food in Magic Kingdom mixed with some nostalgia, you have to try the gray stuff!

-Oh, and we can’t forget that, around dinner time, you’ll be able to catch a glimpse of the Beast and maybe even convince him to sign an autograph!
+Oh, and we can’t forget that around dinner time, you’ll be able to catch a glimpse of the Beast and maybe even convince him to sign an autograph!
+How cool is be dining at Magic Kingdom in such a great location, while also having the chance to meet a character?

 Liberty Tree Tavern